A/N: Warning for more violence in this chapter.

 “No. Yes.
 Maybe when I was standing,” Gareth admitted.

 “You might have a concussion.
 Or be in shock.”
-Roman stood and looked down at Gareth, tilting his head to one side.
-“I don’t know; I’m not a doctor.
-I think you’ll be just fine, though.
+Roman tilted his head to one side, dark eyes wide.
+“I dunno; I’m not a doctor.
 Let’s go.
 Kramer Street, you said?”

 “Yes,” Gareth said, accepting Roman’s help up.
-He hadn’t been standing for ten seconds before he turned to the side and hurled.
+He hadn’t been up for ten seconds before he turned to the side and hurled.

 “Ah,” Roman said, wrinkling his nose.
 “Maybe a hospital is a good idea, after all.
 Come on.
 There’s one on the way.”